 -

-Growing investment demand in emerging markets: As nations like China and India expand their investments in gold, consumer demand could surge, driving prices higher.
+Growing investment demand in emerging markets: As nations like China and India deepen their involvement in gold markets, consumer and institutional demand could surge, pushing prices higher.

 The evolving role of gold in investment portfolios